MarcoBetti1/llmchess/README.md

 Built for chatgpt, built by chatgpt.
 Trying to bring out one of my llm benchmark ideas.
 If this line exists then its extremely unfinished.
 ### TODO
-- **Batch optimization**: See about combining different model-consistent tests where sum (# total games) < Max batch size. (low priority)
+- **Reasoning Tokens**: GPT5 late game responses can have output reasoning tokens like 20k for a single turn of a game.
+Can we see this reasoning? the actual response is < 10 tokens.
+Even if we cant see what they are, fetch the total token count for enhanced results.
 - **Config simplifcation**: make config simpler and [more intuitive](#test-params)
 - **Log system**: First gotta figure out whats going on here.
 - **Batch cancel**: Since we often run tests and dont wait for batch results this may waste tokens.  (later if running in app, manual for now)
 - **Play one**: For fun.
-- **Salvaged Move**: Clairfy when the agent helps vs when the agents response is equal to raw response.
+- **Salvaged Move**: Clarify when the agent helps vs when the agents response is equal to raw response.
-- **Results**: Clarify current system.
-Hist file is a bit redundant, conv is fine for now.
-- **FEN prompting**: To see if model does better when we attach or substitue FEN game state.
-Currently "fen+plaintext" as prompting argument.
-Test this feature.
+- **Results**
+- **Check Alert**: starting prompt context, but instead of starting prompt, its when the game is in check and its the llms turn.

+#### UI
+- In run part, give notification when game in check state
+- Fix testing part.

 # LLM Chess
 A lightweight benchmark to test LLMs on chess with light agent system: